amulchapla/GenAI-LLMapps-lifecycle-workshop/README.md

  ## Lab Scenarios
  This workshop provides hands-on experience with the following scenarios:
+ 1. Prompt Engineering techniques.
- 1. Create a hybrid search solution using Azure AI Search that includes vector search.
+ 2. Create a hybrid search solution using Azure AI Search that includes vector search.
- 2. Create a RAG (Retrieval Augmented Generation) application using PromptFlow in Azure AI Studio.
+ 3. Create a RAG (Retrieval Augmented Generation) application using PromptFlow in Azure AI Studio.
- 3. Test & evaluate RAG application using PromptFlow in Azure AI Studio.
+ 4. Test & evaluate RAG application using PromptFlow in Azure AI Studio.
- 4. Deploy RAG application and consume it using REST API.
+ 5. Deploy RAG application and consume it using REST API.

  Diagram below depicts the Azure AI platform components used in the workshop scenarios.
  <img src="common/images/azure_platform_workshop.png" align="center" />